lostatc/retain-sync/docs/zielen.1.rst

 SYNCING
 =======
-Whenever a profile is initialized, **zielen** will direct the user to start the daemon for that profile.
-The daemon monitors file access in the local directory and runs the **sync** command at a regular interval, which is configurable in the profile config file (see FILES_).
-The default interval is 20 minutes.

 A sync conflict occurs when a file has been modified in both the local and remote directories since the last sync.
-Such conflicts are handled by renaming the file that was modified the least recently.
+These conflicts are handled by renaming the file that was modified the least recently.
 The new file name contains the word "conflict" and the date and time of the sync.
-This copy is treated as a new, independent file that is synced like any other.

-When calculating which files to store locally, **zielen** first considers whole directories, and when a directory is selected, it includes all of its subdirectories.
-Once no more whole directories can fit within the storage limit, it fills the remaining space with the highest-priority individual files that remain.
-This feature can be disabled in the profile config file.
+When calculating which files to storey locally, **zielen** first considers whole directory tree.
+Once no more of these directory trees can fit within the storage limit, it fills the remaining space with the highest-priority individual files that remain.
+This behavior can be changed in the profile config file.

-During a sync, files that are new since the last sync have their priority artificially inflated in order to keep them in the local directory longer.
+During a sync, local files that are new since the last sync have their priority artificially inflated in order to keep them in the local directory longer.
 This is to prevent files from being removed from the local directory as soon as they're created, when they're likely still being used.
-This only applies to new files that were created locally.
-New files synced from the remote directory do not have their priority inflated.
-This feature can be disabled in the profile config file.
+This behavior can be changed in the profile config file.

-**zielen** uses **rsync** for copying files between the local and remote directories, and should preserve permissions, modification times, ownership, hard links, ACLs, extended attributes and sparse files as long as both filesystems support them.
-The program automatically excludes absolute symbolic links and symbolic links that point to files outside the local directory, but relative symbolic links are still synced.
+**zielen** automatically excludes absolute symbolic links and relative symbolic links that point to files outside the local directory, but other symbolic links are still synced.

 EXCLUDING
 =========